-Celiac disease, sometimes referred to as celiac sprue, is an autoimmune reaction to gluten.
-Gluten is a protein found in wheat, rye, and barley.
-When gluten is consumed by someone with celiac, their immune system damages the villi found in the small intestine.
-The villi absorb nutrients from digested food.
+Celiac disease, also known as celiac sprue, is an autoimmune reaction to gluten.
+Gluten is a protein found in certain grains, including wheat, rye, and barley.

 When someone with celiac disease eats food that contains gluten, their immune system attacks the gastrointestinal tract, damaging the villi that absorb nutrients during digestion.

 Celiac disease is a genetic condition often linked to other autoimmune disorders like Type 1 diabetes and rheumatoid arthritis.
 You’re more likely to have celiac disease if it runs in your family.

 Celiac disease symptoms vary widely and depend on the age of onset.
 In most cases, doctors diagnose celiac disease during childhood.
 Early diagnosis is important because it helps prevent ongoing damage to the digestive tract.

 In adults, celiac disease symptoms may include:

 Celiac disease in women may also cause infertility or increase the risk of miscarriage.

 The symptoms of celiac disease are similar to other gastrointestinal conditions, and getting an accurate diagnosis is difficult.
 At Carolina Digestive Health Associates, PA, the board-certified physicians perform blood tests and intestinal biopsies to diagnose celiac disease.

 The blood test for celiac disease checks for certain antibodies that are associated with the autoimmune condition.
 The physicians also run bloodwork to check for anemia.

 Carolina Digestive Health Associates, PA, performs an upper endoscopy to do an intestinal biopsy, taking a sample of tissue from the small intestine.
 This biopsy confirms your diagnosis.